If you believe your dentist is also an orthodontist, take a minute to read this post.

 Orthodontists are specialists who focus on the bite – how teeth meet and function, how they are aligned, how they are set in the jaws, and the positioning and sizes of the upper and lower jaws.

 A dentist may be able to extract a tooth, but that does not mean he/she is an oral surgeon.
 Likewise, a dentist may be able to provide braces or aligners to move teeth, but that does not mean the dentist is an orthodontist.
 Only orthodontists have the additional two or more years of orthodontic education from a program accredited by the Commission on Dental Accreditation, providing them with specialized training in moving teeth.

-So that you can tell the difference between a dental specialist (such as an orthodontist) and a general dentist, be aware of the doctor’s:
+So that you can tell the difference between a dental specialist (such as an orthodontist) and a general dentist, be aware of the doctor’s?

-- After dental school, a dental specialist goes on to study full-time in an accredited program in their specialty area for two or more years.
+Dentists and dental specialists graduate from dental school.
+After dental school, a dental specialist goes on to study full-time in an accredited program in their specialty area for two or more years.
 After graduating, a dental specialist may call himself/herself by a title to denote their specialty training (e.g., orthodontist)

-Scope of practice
+Scope of Practice

 General dentists are licensed to provide general care and, in some states, are allowed to provide specialty care even if they do not have formal post-dental school training in an accredited residency program

 In many cases, specialists focus their practice on their dental specialty